kavyabanka/FRT-Project/README.md

-# ✨ Career Canvas  ✨
+# ✨ Biodata - Personal Category  ✨
 This is a web-based application developed for professional online presence-related based websites in India

 ## This web-based application has been developed for the accomplishment of the Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github, and EY.